How your dog's nutrition needs change with age

 Improving the beauty of skin and coat

-With all this said, aging dogs are not all the same.
+That being said, aging dogs are not all the same.
 A healthy aging dog should not be on the same diet as an aging dog with health issues.